A remark on Gibbs measures with log-correlated Gaussian fields: Non-normalizability of the focusing Gibbs measure with the quartic interaction

 Noting that

 \noi the divergence \eqref{pax} (and thus \eqref{Gibbs4}) follows once we prove

 By the Bou\'e-Dupuis variational formula (Lemma \ref{LEM:var3}), we have

 \noi where $Y(1)$ is as in \eqref{P2}.
 Here, $\E_\mu$ and $\E$ denote expectations with respect to the Gaussian field~$\mu$ in \eqref{gauss0} and the underlying probability measure $\PP$, respectively.
 In the following, we show that the right-hand side of \eqref{DPf} tends to $-\infty$ as $N, L \to \infty$.
-The main idea is to construct a drift $\dr$ such that $I(\dr)$ looks like ``$- Y(1) + $ a perturbation'', where the perturbation term is bounded in $L^2(\T^d)$ but has a large $L^4$-norm.\footnote{While we do not make use of solitons in this paper, one should think of this perturbation as something like a soliton.}
+The main idea is to construct a drift $\dr$ such that $I(\dr)$ looks like ``$- Y(1) + $ a perturbation'', where the perturbation term is bounded in $L^2(\T^d)$ but has a large $L^4$-norm.\footnote{While we do not make use of solitons in an explicit manner in this paper, one should think of this perturbation as something like a soliton or a finite blowup solution (at a fixed time) with a highly concentrated profile whose $L^4$-norm blows up while its $L^2$-norm remains bounded.
+See Lemma \ref{LEM:leo1}.}